LambdaSchool/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/readme.md

 on those reviews.

 Using this data I analyzed which elements of a review engage and spur interaction between users on Amazon.
-This kind of analysis is useful when you want to understand how and which way you want to grow the community centered around your product.
+This kind of analysis is useful when you want to understand how and in which ways you want to grow the community centered around your product.
 In this case, I used the features of each review to undestand what made other users deem it 'helpful'.